xolox/lua-apr/README.md

 ### Build on Windows using makefile

 A makefile for Microsoft Windows is included in the repository.
-It has been tested on Windows XP with `NMAKE` from the free [Microsoft Visual C++ Express][mscv] 2010 tool chain.
+It has been tested on Windows XP with `NMAKE` from the free [Microsoft Visual C++ Express][msvc] 2010 tool chain.
 If you don't have git installed you can [download the latest sources][autozip] directly from GitHub as a ZIP file.
 Please note that the Windows makefile only builds the Lua/APR binding, you need to build APR yourself (see the [instructions][apr_build]).

 The makefile creates a debug build by default.
 Use `NMAKE /f Makefile.win DO_RELEASE=1` to create a release build instead.
 Just be sure to run `NMAKE /f Makefile.win clean` when switching between debug/release mode to avoid linking incompatible object files.